 - 1. Install the required air supply as described in Viking technical data page 105a-e.
 The size of the compressor and amount of air required should be determined in accordance with Table 1.
-The air or nitrogen supply to the dry pipe system must be clean. dry, and oil free. - 2.
+The air or nitrogen supply to the dry pipe system must be clean, dry, and oil free. - 2.
 Automatic air supplies must be regulated, restricted, and from a continuous source.
-A Viking Air Maintenance Device should be installed on each system equipped with a tank-mounted compressor, plant air or nitrogen.
-For riser-mounted compressors with a capacity less than 5.5 ft3/min at 10 psi (0.154 m3/min at 0.7 bar), NFPA 13 does not require an air maintenance device.
-In addition, the use of an air maintenance device with riser-mounted compressors can lead to compressor "short cycling".
-Viking always recommends that a tank-mounted compressor with air maintenance device be used.
+A Viking Air Maintenance Device should be installed on each system equipped with a tank mounted compressor, plant air or nitrogen.
+For riser mounted compressors with a capacity less than 5.5 ft/min at 10 PSI, NFPA 13 does not require an air maintenance device.
+In addition, the use of an air maintenance device with riser mounted compressors can lead to compressor "short cycling".
+Viking always recommends that a tank mounted compressor with air maintenance device be used.
 This can become critical when accelerators are installed on the system.